MaayanLab/datacrossways/README.md

 ### Deploy Datacrossways for development

-For development the Oauth authentification might be problematic, especially when the font end is developed on a different server.
+For development, the Oauth authentification might be problematic, especially when the font end is developed on a different server.
 For this reason there The developer flag has to be added in the config file.
 This will then bypass any authentification requirements and assume a generic admin user.
 To modify the behavior edit `~datacrossways/secrets/config.json` and set the field `development` to be either `true` or `false`.
 By default the development status is `false`.

 #### Start Services

 To start the datacrossway service run the command below.
 It will ask for some additional information.
-Namely for the domain name and an email required for let's encrypt notifications.
+Namely for the domain name and an email required for Let's Encrypt notifications.
+The domain should be entered in this format without protocol prefix e.g. `datacrossways.org`.
 ```
 ~/datacrossways/start.sh
 ```